Beginner's Guide

 Easy

-Excellent temperament, great parents, and beautiful mutations.
-Slightly larger than budgies so they need more space, but very rewarding to breed.
-High demand from pet buyers.
+Excellent temperament, attentive parents, and beautiful mutations including lutino, pearl, whiteface, and pied.
+Slightly larger than budgies so they need more space, but they are very rewarding to breed.
+High demand from pet buyers because of their friendly disposition and ability to whistle tunes.

 Clutch: 4-7 eggsIncubation: 18-21 days